By Pras Chatterjee May 26, 2026

 The preparation of budget drafts is iterative, allowing for refinement and adjustment as more accurate or updated information becomes available.
 That iteration, however, requires a balance between ambition and realism to ensure the budget is challenging but achievable.

 In this phase, Finance teams therefore play a pivotal role.
-How?
-They analyze data to ensure consistency across different parts of the organization and integrate strategic priorities into the financial planning process.
-This stage often involves scenario planning and sensitivity analysis to assess the impact of various assumptions and potential risks on the company’s financial performance.
+They ensure consistency across departments and integrate strategic priorities into the financial plan.
+This often includes:

 8. Review and Approve